GopikaJL/GopikaJL/README.md

 - 🔭 I’m currently working on **Machine Learning and Data Science projects**
 - 🌱 I’m currently learning **Development of machine learning algorithms that tackle real-world problems**
 - 👯 I’m looking to collaborate on **Electronics projects, Machine Learning projects, Space exploration projects, Image processing projects**
 - 👨‍💻 All of my projects are available at [My Portfolio](https://gopikajl.github.io/).
-I can share details upon request for certain projects with confidentiality agreements that are not published on GitHub.
+I can share details upon request for certain projects with confidentiality that are not published on GitHub.
 - 💬 Ask me about **Computer Vision and Data Science**
 - 📫 How to reach me: **jk.l.gopika@gmail.com**
 - 🧠 My primary focus lies in the development of machine learning projects that tackle real-world problems.
 From ideation to implementation and evaluation, I strive to create innovative and effective solutions.